 Overconsumption is a major driving force behind the depletion of natural resources at unsustainable rates.
 Wealthy countries like the US consume more per capita than underdeveloped countries that have higher population numbers.
 Overpopulation solutions must go hand-in-hand with overconsumption solutions to be effective at all.

 This video, by DW Planet A on YouTube, shares an interesting perspective on how consumption and overconsumption:

 Choose to consume less.
 Responsible and thoughtful consumption can drastically improve the ecological footprint of every individual and every industry.

 From energy, fuel and transportation choices to the kinds of food you buy, and the clothes you wear.
-Choosing to use zero-waste toiletries and natural soaps and home products is also a good way to lower your environmental impact.
+Choosing zero-waste toiletries, like shampoo and conditioner bars, natural soaps, and zero-waste toothpaste, plastic-free deodorant and switching to more sustainable cleaning products, like eco-friendly laundry detergent and zero-waste dish soap, is also a good way to lower your environmental impact.
 There are always better options available.

 Research your products and the companies that supply them and then support the ones that put the environment first.
 Look for companies that use renewable resources, that farm or manufacture sustainably and that use ethical labor practices.